- Academic Affairs

 The University of Maryland, Baltimore (UMB) has placed a high priority on interprofessional education (IPE), which is among the priorities of President Jay A. Perman, MD.
-For the third year, The University’s Center for Interprofessional Education has awarded seed grants to encourage faculty members to work together for this purpose.
+For the third year, the University’s Center for Interprofessional Education has awarded seed grants to encourage faculty members to work together for this purpose.
 Five faculty teams from multiple schools have been chosen for work to be completed in 2017.
-A symposium to highlight each project is scheduled for November 15, 2017.
+A symposium to highlight each project is scheduled for Nov.
+15, 2017.

-Mangla Gulati, MD, CPPS, FACP, SFHM (SOM) received a $9,000 grant for Building a High Reliability Organization – Interprofessional Development for Safer Care.
-The team, consisting of Deborah Schofield, PhD, DNP, CRNP, FAANP (UMMC/SON), Alison Duffy, PharmD, BCOP (SOP), Emily Heil, PharmD, BCPS-AQ ID, AAHIVP (SOP), and Kerri Thom, MD, MS (SOM) will develop a faculty development program to incorporate patient safety into daily care and to engage residents and students to assist in the design and implementation of this program to fully understand how to best engage and empower the learners who represent the clinical workforce of the future.
+Mangla Gulati, MD, CPPS, FACP, SFHM (SOM), received a $9,000 grant for Building a High Reliability Organization – Interprofessional Development for Safer Care.
+The team, consisting of Deborah Schofield, PhD, DNP, CRNP, FAANP (UMMC/SON), Alison Duffy, PharmD, BCOP (SOP), Emily Heil, PharmD, BCPS-AQ ID, AAHIVP (SOP), and Kerri Thom, MD, MS (SOM), will develop a faculty development program to incorporate patient safety into daily care and to engage residents and students to assist in the design and implementation of this program to fully understand how to best engage and empower the learners who represent the clinical workforce of the future.
 Interdisciplinary relationship building will be accomplished through this initiative’s multiple teamwork opportunities and shared didactic sessions within the curriculum.
 To learn more, please contact Dr. Gulati at 410-328-7605 or email@example.com.

-Mary Lynn McPherson, PharmD, MA, BCPS, CPE (SOP) was awarded a $10,000 grant for Developing Active Learning for an Interprofessional Online Course on Palliative Care.
-Faculty members Nina Bemben, PharmD, BCPS (SOP), John Cagle, PhD (SSW), Delia Chiaramonte, MD (SOM), Karen Kaiser, PhD, RN (UMMS), Kashelle Lockman, PharmD (SOP), Michelle Pearce, PhD (SOM), Douglas Ross, MD (SOM), Leah Sera, PharmD, BCPS (SOP), Kathryn Walker, PharmD, BCPS, CPE (SOP), and Debra Wiegand, PhD, RN (SON) will collaborate on an online Master of Science program in Palliative Care.
-Selected introductory courses will be offered to students at the Schools of Medicine, Pharmacy, Nursing, Social Work, Dentistry, and Law.
-The purpose of this program, and courses within the program, is to provide interprofessional education and training for professionals who wish to gain experience in caring for patients with advanced and terminal illnesses and their families, emphasizing and integrating the unique contributions made by all disciplines – physicians, pharmacists, nurses, nurse practitioners, physician assistants, social workers, dentists, chaplains, and grief and bereavement specialists.
+Mary Lynn McPherson, PharmD, MA, BCPS, CPE (SOP), was awarded a $10,000 grant for Developing Active Learning for an Interprofessional Online Course on Palliative Care.
+Faculty members Nina Bemben, PharmD, BCPS (SOP), John Cagle, PhD (SSW), Delia Chiaramonte, MD (SOM), Karen Kaiser, PhD, RN (UMMS), Kashelle Lockman, PharmD (SOP), Michelle Pearce, PhD (SOM), Douglas Ross, MD (SOM), Leah Sera, PharmD, BCPS (SOP), Kathryn Walker, PharmD, BCPS, CPE (SOP), and Debra Wiegand, PhD, RN (SON), will collaborate on an online Master of Science program in palliative care.
+Selected introductory courses will be offered to students at the schools of medicine, pharmacy, nursing, social work, dentistry, and law.
+The purpose of this program, and courses within the program, is to provide interprofessional education and training for professionals who wish to gain experience in caring for patients with advanced and terminal illnesses and their families, emphasizing and integrating the unique contributions made by all disciplines — physicians, pharmacists, nurses, nurse practitioners, physician assistants, social workers, dentists, chaplains, and grief and bereavement specialists.
 To learn more, please contact Dr. McPherson at 410-706-3682 or firstname.lastname@example.org.

-Laurie Neely, DPT, (SOM) received a $6,000 grant for Improving the Health of Homeless Individuals Diagnosed with Diabetes Mellitus through Interprofessional Student Activities.
-The team includes Linda Horn, DScPT, MHS, NCS, GCS (SOM) and Cherokee Layson-Wolf, PharmD, BCACP, FAPHA (SOP).
+Laurie Neely, DPT, (SOM), received a $6,000 grant for Improving the Health of Homeless Individuals Diagnosed with Diabetes Mellitus through Interprofessional Student Activities.
+The team includes Linda Horn, DScPT, MHS, NCS, GCS (SOM), and Cherokee Layson-Wolf, PharmD, BCACP, FAPHA (SOP).
 This project will provide an interprofessional educational service learning experience for physical therapy and pharmacy students.
-The students will provide three interprofessional health screenings and education sessions to the clients of Weinberg Housing & Resource Center, the largest emergency shelter for homeless individuals in Baltimore and expand engagement with the center to establish sustainable collaboration.
+The students will provide three interprofessional health screenings and education sessions to the clients of Weinberg Housing & Resource Center, the largest emergency shelter for homeless individuals in Baltimore, and expand engagement with the center to establish sustainable collaboration.
 A discipline specific pre-test/post-test will be administered to the clients at each visit to assess outcomes.
 A pre/post administration of the Readiness for Interprofessional Learning Scale (RIPLS) to assess the students’ attitude toward interprofessional learning will be conducted by the faculty mentors at each visit.
 To learn more, please contact Dr. Neely at 410-706-7720 or email@example.com.

-Isabel Rambob, DDS (SOD) was awarded a $10,000 grant for IPE: HIV Oral Health Screening Across the Life Span.
-Faculty members Mary Jo Bondy, DHEd, MHS, PA-C (Graduate School), Mei Ching Lee, PhD, MS, RN, CHPN (SON), and Oksana Mishler, RDH, MS (SOD) combined their expertise to design a series of interprofessional modules for HIV oral health screening which will focus on knowledge and skills development.
+Isabel Rambob, DDS (SOD), was awarded a $10,000 grant for IPE: HIV Oral Health Screening Across the Life Span.
+Faculty members Mary Jo Bondy, DHEd, MHS, PA-C (Graduate School), Mei Ching Lee, PhD, MS, RN, CHPN (SON), and Oksana Mishler, RDH, MS (SOD), combined their expertise to design a series of interprofessional modules for HIV oral health screening that will focus on knowledge and skills development.
 Human immunodeficiency virus (HIV) has manifestations within the oral cavity and is frequently misdiagnosed by primary care providers, affecting patients’ health and quality of life.
-This initiative will advance UMB’s efforts to meet the core competencies for interprofessional education collaboration (IPEC) by providing opportunities and activities to students from various disciplines (i.e., dental, dental hygiene, physician assistant, and nursing) and by implementing a pilot project of interprofessional education intervention using online training, simulation experience and community outreach.
+This initiative will advance UMB’s efforts to meet the core competencies for interprofessional education collaboration (IPEC) by providing opportunities and activities to students from various disciplines (i.e., dental, dental hygiene, physician assistant, and nursing) and by implementing a pilot project of interprofessional education intervention using online training, simulation experience, and community outreach.
 The project will be evaluated by its effectiveness in increasing knowledge of oral health in the HIV population and enhancing interprofessional teamwork.
 To learn more, please contact Dr. Rambob at 410-706-0745 or firstname.lastname@example.org.

 The selection of the five grant recipient teams was based on an evaluation of proposals that met criteria in one of two categories for collaborative work: